solvexia/solvexia-api-docs/oauth/authentication-oauth2.0.md

 # Authorizing OAuth Apps

-OAuth2.0 is a protocol that allows SolveXia to communicate with third-party applications, authorise them and grant access via a generated access tokens.
+OAuth2.0 is a protocol that allows SolveXia to communicate with third-party applications, authorize them and grant access via a generated access token.

 OAuth2.0 flow in SolveXia is implemented according to [RFC 6749](https://tools.ietf.org/html/rfc6749) to make the integration with SolveXia API as easy as possible.

-SolveXia API provides two main methods for generating access tokens: **Client Credentials Flow**, **Authorise Code Flow**.
+SolveXia API provides two main methods for generating access tokens: **Client Credentials Flow**, **Authorize Code Flow**.

-We strongly recommend using Authorise Code Flow for client production applications.
+We strongly recommend using authorize Code Flow for client production applications.
-The Client Credentials Flow is intended to be used by internal scripts or for testing purposes.
+The [Client Credentials Flow](#client-credentials-flow) is intended to be used by internal scripts or for testing purposes.
 Public third party applications that rely on SolveXia for authentication should not ask for or collect SolveXia user credentials.
-Instead, they must use the Authorise Code Flow web flow.
+Instead, they must use the [Authorization Code Flow](#authorize-code-flow).

 ### Index